suffolklibraries/lgc/content/collections/events/friends-around-the-table-7.md

     content:
       -
         type: text
-        text: 'At the workshops people will work with professional artists, where there will be opportunities to meet new people, learn new skills and improve their physical and mental wellbeing through inspiring activities.'
+        text: 'At the workshops, people will work with professional artists, where there will be opportunities to meet new people, learn new skills and improve their physical and mental wellbeing through inspiring activities.'
   -
     type: paragraph
     content: